 1. Preheat oven to 375 degrees and spray a Sheet Pan with non-stick spray and then set aside.

 3. Place chicken in a bowl and then drizzle with oil and season with desired seasoning.
 The main reason to season the chicken in a large bowl is so that the seasoning can coat all sides.
-You can then use the same bowl to season the vegetables!
+You can then use the same bowl to season the vegetables with The Gourmet Collection Spice Blends Oregano Basil & Tomato!

 4. Arrange chicken drumsticks on the Sheet Pan.
 I laid the drumsticks with the thickest points towards each other, not for any particular reason.
 Possibly because it looked the best, or that I thought the juices, while running out during cooking, would help to aid in the steaming and cooking of the subsequent vegetables on the pan.
 As a result, the flavors from the chicken DID help to enhance the flavors of the carrots, broccoli and potatoes.

-5. Cut the stems off of the broccoli, cut them into smaller pieces and arrange them on the pan.
+5. On a cutting board, cut the stems off of the broccoli, cut them into smaller pieces and arrange them on the pan.
 We love broccoli that has been roasted in the oven.
 It not only gets cooked to a soft texture, but broccoli also gets a delicious nutty flavor when cooked like this.
 Tyler and I have to literally fight with the kids over who gets the most broccoli.

 6. Peel the carrots, cut the ends off and slice them into pieces.
 Lay them also on the Sheet Pan.
 Typically, I cut the carrots in half and then cut them lengthwise with the thicker tops cut quartered.
 Cutting the carrots lengthwise helps them to cook more evenly.